-The Directors are seeking authority pursuant to Section 551 of the Act for the Company to allot Ordinary Shares or rights to subscribe for Ordinary Shares up to an aggregate nominal value of £2,018,429.
-This amounts to 20,184,290 Ordinary Shares representing approximately 10% of the issued share capital as at 7 March 2024 (this being the latest practicable date prior to the publication of this Annual Report).
-This authority will be used for the purposes set out in Resolution 9.
+The Directors are seeking authority pursuant to Section 551 of the Act for the Company to allot Ordinary Shares, or rights to subscribe for Ordinary Shares, up to an aggregate nominal value of £1,612,385.
+This amounts to 16,123,850 Ordinary Shares, representing approximately 10% of the issued share capital as at 29 May 2024 (this being the latest practicable date prior to the publication of this Annual Report).

 The authority conferred by Resolution 9 will expire at the conclusion of the next AGM of the Company or on the expiry of 15 months from the passing of the Resolution, whichever is the first to occur.